Kanger Valley National Park

 Kanger Valley National Park (also known as Kanger Ghati National Park) is a national park in the Bastar region of Chhattisgarh state in India.
 It came into existence in July 1982 and covers an area of approximately 200 km2.
 The park extends from the Teerathagarh waterfalls in the west to the Kolab river (Odisha state boundary) in the east, spanning an average length of 33.5 km and an average width of 6 km from north to south.
 It derives its name from the Kanger river, which flows centrally through it.
 Situated at a distance of 30 km southeast of Jagdalpur city, it is one of India's densest national parks and is known for its biodiversity, landscape, waterfalls, and subterranean geomorphologic limestone caves.
 It is also the home to the Bastar hill myna, the state bird of Chhattisgarh.
 In 2025, the national park was included to the tentative list of UNESCO.

 The park is noted for its highly heterogeneous land formations, from low, flat areas to steep slopes, plateaus, valleys, and stream courses.
 Its vast, undulating terrain harbours habitats for diverse flora and fauna.
-It has a sizable tribal population, and is a popular destination for hikers, wildlife enthusiasts and researchers.
+It has a significant tribal population, and is a popular destination for hikers, wildlife enthusiasts and researchers.

 Flora and fauna in the park

 Flora

 The flora in the park consists chiefly of mixed moist deciduous type of forests with predominance of sal, teak and bamboo trees.
 In fact, the Kanger Valley is the only region in the Peninsular India where one of the last pockets of virgin and untouched forests are still left.

-According to the survey done by the Botanical Survey of India and other research organizations, the national park has 553 floral species out of which 12 species are new to Chhattisgarh; 43 species are reported rare.
+According to surveys conducted by the Botanical Survey of India and other research organizations, the national park has 553 floral species out of which 12 species are new to Chhattisgarh; 43 species are reported rare.

 Floral diversity includes in situ gene bank of medicinal plants, grasses, climbers, wild sugarcane, ferns, epiphytes, Sal, teak, bamboo and their rich associates.